Noteheads

 • in Inspector Note section, select an option in Mirror head drop-down.

-(Note: Contrast this command with X which move notehead horizontally and vertically to other side the stem and beam)
+(Note: Contrast this command with X which moves the stem and the beam horizontally and vertically to other side of the notehead)

 Notehead properties